bigpel66/Flutter_Practice/inflearn/OhJunSuk/flutter_counter_using_provider/README.md

 <h1 align="center">flutter_counter_using_provider</h1>
 <div align="center">
-    The counter application by Provider which is using ChangeNotifier
+    The Counter Application by Provider Using ChangeNotifier
 </div>

 ## Demo